ArmstrongLiwox/Understanding-IP-Addresses-and-CIDR-Notation/README.md

 ### There are several key components of QoS, including:

-Traffic management: This involves rate limiting and congestion control techniques to ensure that network resources are used efficiently and fairly.
+**Traffic management**: This involves rate limiting and congestion control techniques to ensure that network resources are used efficiently and fairly.

-Priority queuing: This involves assigning different priorities to different types of traffic so that important traffic (such as real-time audio and video) is given priority over less critical traffic (such as email and file transfers).
+**Priority queuing**: This involves assigning different priorities to different types of traffic so that important traffic (such as real-time audio and video) is given priority over less critical traffic (such as email and file transfers).

-Packet marking: This involves adding tags or markings to packets to indicate their priority level so that network devices can treat them differently.
+**Packet marking**: This involves adding tags or markings to packets to indicate their priority level so that network devices can treat them differently.
 Packet scheduling involves selecting which packets to transmit first based on their priority level and other factors.

+---

 By implementing QoS technologies and techniques, organizations can improve the performance and reliability of their networks and ensure that critical applications and services receive the resources they need to operate effectively.